sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 ## 2. Policy-based flow resimulation

-Another typical case of flow remulation is policy-based resimulation.
+Another typical case of flow resimulation is policy-based resimulation.
 For example, whenever a VNET CA-PA mapping is updated, we need and only need to update the flows for this single mapping.
 This requirement can be applied to other policy updates as well, for example, routing entry or port mapping.

 ### 2.1.
 Flow tracking key and flow resimulated bit